 New York punishes criminal trespass under four offense levels, each with increasing severity.

-Second-degree criminal trespass.
 The crime of second-degree criminal trespass, a class A misdemeanor, occurs when a person knowingly enters or remains unlawfully in a dwelling.
-It's also second-degree criminal trespass for a registered sex offender to enter on school grounds knowing their victim attends the school.
+It's also second-degree criminal trespass for a registered sex offender to enter school grounds knowing their victim attends the school.
 The law punishes class A misdemeanors with up to 364 days in jail and a $1,000 fine.

-A criminal conviction for burglary, trespass, or possession of burglar's tools can have serious consequences, including incarceration time, fines, and a criminal record, which can make it hard to obtain a job, get a professional license, or rent an apartment.
+A criminal conviction for burglary or trespass can have serious consequences, including incarceration time, fines, and a criminal record, which can make it hard to obtain a job, get a professional license, or rent an apartment.
 If you are charged with any crime in New York, contact a local criminal defense attorney.
 An experienced attorney can tell you what to expect in court and how to protect your rights and present the strongest possible defense.